 A decade later, Craig was ready for new musical challenges.
 This time, he was drawn to New York City where he could learn from veteran bassists Jay Anderson, Scott Colley and Larry Grenadier.
 Under Larry’s guidance, Craig was keyed into further opportunities for growth, including a pivotal career moment: Two years of study with Miles Davis’s famed bassist Ron Carter.

 "Ron accepted nothing less than perfection,” Craig said.
 “With his experience and amazing ears, just being in his presence was inspiring.
 While I often felt like I was under a microscope, I walked away a better, stronger and recharged musician."

-Nowadays, whether he’s playing his upright or electric bass, on stage or in the studio… jazz, pop, folk or rock, Craig is comfortable and creative, and he consistently delivers the goods.
-Currently, he tours part-time with Americana harmony powerhouse Red Molly and can be found playing or recording with various other East Coast notables including Natalia Zukerman, Vance Gilbert, Ellis Paul, and Abbie Gardner.
-He has performed in well over 4,000 shows and recently added a home recording studio to his artistic arsenal.
+Nowadays, whether he’s playing his upright or electric bass, on stage or in the studio… jazz, pop, blues or rock, Craig is comfortable and creative, and he consistently delivers the goods.
+Currently, he can be found playing or recording with various other East Coast notables including Natalia Zukerman, Vance Gilbert, Ellis Paul, and Abbie Gardner.
+He has performed in well over 5,000 shows and recently added a home recording studio to his artistic arsenal.
 Despite his extensive experience, Craig is known for being easy to work with.
 He approaches each new project with fresh ears and laid back Midwestern personality.

 Shows and a short-list of festivals include: